publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ff.md

  __Study of Aggregation Rule for Claims for Similar Physicians’ Services__

     [Pub.
-L. 101–508, title IV, § 4113][/us/pl/101/508/s4113], Nov.
+L. 101–508, title IV][/us/pl/101/508/tIV], § 4113, Nov.
 5, 1990, [104 Stat.
 1388–64][/us/stat/104/1388-64], directed Secretary of Health and Human Services to carry out a study of the effects of permitting the aggregation of claims that involve common issues of law and fact furnished in the same carrier area to two or more individuals by two or more physicians within the same 12-month period for purposes of appeals provided for under subsec. (b)(2) of this section, and to report on the results of such study and any recommendations to Congress by Dec.
 31, 1992.

  __Medicare Hearings and Appeals__

 [Pub.
-L. 100–203, title IV, § 4037][/us/pl/100/203/s4037], Dec.
+L. 100–203, title IV][/us/pl/100/203/tIV], § 4037, Dec.
 22, 1987, [101 Stat.
 1330–80][/us/stat/101/1330-80], provided that:

 >     “(a)  __Maintaining Current System for Hearings and Appeals__  __.—__